LLNL/axom/src/docs/sphinx/dev_guide/gpu_porting.rst

 .. note::

   When Axom is built without RAJA, only ``SEQ_EXEC`` is available for host (CPU) execution.
-When Axom is built without Umpire, only ``SEQ_EXEC`` and ``OMP_EXEC`` is available for host (CPU) execution.
+When Axom is built with RAJA but without Umpire for memory management on device, only ``SEQ_EXEC`` and ``OMP_EXEC`` is available for host (CPU) execution.